sandip15/Hackerrank-30days-code-challenge/README.md

 # Hackerrank-30days-code-challenge
-My Solutions for the 30 days code challenge of hackerrank.com
+My own coded Solutions for the 30 days code challenge of hackerrank.com